Deep Space Nine (DS9) Season 3

 At first "The Adversary" doesn't look very promising.
 The episode starts off very slowly, with a lot of banter that surrounds Sisko's promotion.
 This changes as O'Brien is working in engineering and startles.
 I usually don't like being told that something unusual is going on just by the music that switches to an eerie theme, but this time it is absolutely fitting.
 The first highlight of the episode is when the crew attempts to find the saboteur that is not yet known to be a changeling, and suddenly Krajensky morphs to a fluid state and vanishes.
 Changelings have never been so menacing before.
 From then the episode is as thrilling as few others of the series, with the second highlight being the blood screening that the fake Dr. Bashir manipulates in a way that Eddington appears to be the changeling for a moment.
-This is an ingenious idea, considering that Eddington, who appeared only infrequently in the third season, came across as rather dislikable and would have made a perfect character to get rid off by the end of the season.
+This is an ingenious idea, considering that Eddington, who appeared only infrequently in the third season, came across as rather unfavorable and would have made a perfect character to get rid off by the end of the season.
 They got me with this red herring!

-Continuity: The script picks up the line "No changeling has ever harmed another" (as it was first mentioned in "The Search").
+- The script picks up the line "No changeling has ever harmed another" (as it was first mentioned in "The Search").
 Odo would become the first of his kind to break this law, and he would receive his punishment in DS9: "Broken Link".

-Remarkable quote: "I've got more important things to do than play Choose the Changeling.
+- Remarkable quote: "I've got more important things to do than play Choose the Changeling.
 Keep the phaser on both of them."
 (O'Brien. to the other engineer, as he is supposed to pick the right one among two Odos)

-Remarkable scene: As Sisko records his "final Commander's log", we are led to believe that he will leave the station.
+- Remarkable scene: As Sisko records his "final Commander's log", we are led to believe that he will leave the station.
 But in reality it hints at his promotion.

-Remarkable effects: "The Adversary" is full of amazing changeling morphing effects like no other episode before.
+- Remarkable effects: "The Adversary" is full of amazing changeling morphing effects like no other episode before.
 But above all I like the surprising "morphing circuits" when O'Brien investigates the conduits.

-Remarkable sets: We see the engineering set, the mess hall and the extended corridors of the Defiant for the first time.
+- Remarkable sets: We see the engineering set, the mess hall and the extended corridors of the Defiant for the first time.